Charles Hodge: Biography

 Hodge's study of European scholarship led him to question the adequacy of his training.
 The seminary agreed to continue to pay him for two years while he traveled in Europe to "round out" his education.
 He supplied a substitute, John Nevin on his own expense.
 From 1826 to 1828 he traveled to Paris, where he studied French, Arabic, and Syriac; Halle, where he studied German with George Müller and made the acquaintance of August Tholuck; and Berlin where he attended the lectures of Silvestre de Sacy, Ernst Wilhelm Hengstenberg, and August Neander.
 There he also became personally acquainted with Friedrich Schleiermacher, the leading modern theologian.
 He admired the deep scholarship he witnessed in Germany, but thought that the attention given to idealist philosophy clouded common sense, and led to speculative and subjective theology.
 Unlike other American theologians who spent time in Europe, Hodge's experience did not cause any change in his commitment to the principles of the faith he had learned from childhood.

-Starting in the 1830s Hodge suffered from an immobilizing pain in his leg, and was forced to conduct his classes from his study from 1833 to 1836.
+In 1833, Hodge suffered severe leg pain and lost the use of his limbs.
 He continued to write articles for Biblical Repertory, now renamed the Princeton Review.
 During the 1830s he wrote a major commentary on Romans and a history of the Presbyterian church in America.
 He supported the Old School in the Old School–New School Controversy, which resulted in a split in 1837.
 In 1840 he became Professor of Didactic Theology, retaining, however, the department of New Testament exegesis, the duties of which he continued to discharge until his death.
 He was moderator of the General Assembly of the Presbyterian Church in the United States of America (Old School) in 1846.
 Hodge's wife died in 1849, shortly followed by Samuel Miller and Archibald Alexander, leaving him the senior professor of the seminary.
 He was recognized as the leading proponent of the Princeton theology.
 On his death in 1878 he was recognized by both friends and opponents as one of the greatest polemicists of his time.
 Of his children who survived him, three were ministers; and two of these succeeded him in the faculty of Princeton Theological Seminary, C. W. Hodge, in the department of exegetical theology, and A. A. Hodge, in that of dogmatics.
 A grandson, C. W. Hodge, Jr., also taught for many years at Princeton Seminary.